 Vitamin A enhances the functionality of white blood cells in the body and helps maintain mucous membranes.
 In addition, it stimulates the production of cytokines, which serve as messenger cells in the immune system.
 Both functions help to fight off pathogens that are trying to attack the body.

-Horses possess the enzyme that is required to produce Vitamin C. However, they aren’t always able to produce enough the meet the body’s demands.
+Horses possess the enzyme that is required to produce Vitamin C. However, they aren't always able to produce enough for the meet the body's demands.
 Vitamin C helps neutralize free radicals that are harmful to the body.
 This crucial vitamin also stimulates the formation of antibodies.